-Every two weeks during term, you will be sent an email with a breakdown of the food and drink you have purchased in College using your University card, so you can keep track of your spending.
+Every two weeks during term, you'll be sent an email with a breakdown of the food and drink you have purchased in College using your University card, so you can keep track of your spending.

 If we make you an offer to study here, we'll ask you to evidence that you're able to fund your place.

-For home fees students who're eligible for UK student finance and choose to apply to it for support with both tuition fees and maintenance, we'll ask you simply to send us your UK student finance breakdown when you get it.
+For home fees students who're eligible and apply for UK student finance for support with both tuition fees and maintenance, we'll ask you simply to send us your UK student finance payment advice when you get it.
 For everyone else, we'll ask you for evidence of readily available funds (liquid assets) to cover the full duration costs of your course, underwritten by one or more guarantors.